-Log Service provides the Scheduled SQL feature.
+Simple Log Service provides the Scheduled SQL feature.
 You can use the feature to analyze data at a scheduled time and aggregate data for storage.
 You can also use the feature to project and filter data.
-The Scheduled SQL feature can process data in a source Metricstore and store the processed data to a destination Metricstore.
+Simple Log Service allows you to process data in a source Metricstore by configuring a Scheduled SQL job and save the processed data to a destination Metricstore.

 Prerequisites